ralfebert/AsyncView/README.md

 # AsyncView

-AsyncView is a SwiftUI View for handling in-progress and error states when loading data asynchronously using async/await.
+AsyncView is a starting point for a SwiftUI View that handles in-progress and error states when loading data asynchronously using async/await.
 It's like [AsyncImage](https://developer.apple.com/documentation/swiftui/asyncimage) but for data.

 ![Countries example](https://box-swiftui-garden.fra1.cdn.digitaloceanspaces.com/asyncview_loading_states.jpg)